 MOST OF THE ARTICLES YOU WILL FIND HERE on the GCC – Global Climate Change blog are portals to other articles.
 I am certainly not an expert in any field that even remotely touches on the various sciences that address climate.
-Readers will find here enough material from each article to hopefully lead them to the original article on another website.
+Readers will find enough material from each article to serve as a teaser and introduction to the original article on another website.

 Each piece will include a link to that other article; click on the link and go and read the entire article because the times they are a-changing!

 I will also include an occasional original article, such as a look at Arnold Federbush’s absurdly under-appreciated novel Ice!
 (Bantam Books, 1978) in which a new ice age is brought about overnight by various technological and industrial activities of man.

 This book used fairly sound science as it was understood at the time, which the author turned into a compelling tale of modern technology versus ancient methods of survival in a brutal environment.

 Another original will address my involvement with the first Earth Day in 1970, and what some of the major issues were then (some having been forgotten by today’s environmental groups).